Covid-hit Ireland beat West Indies

 Paul Stirling returned to captain the Ireland side for the first time in a ODI in the absence of regular skipper Andrew Balbirnie, who was one of four players in the Irish squad to miss the game after contracting Covid-19.

-Lorcan Tucker, Simi Singh and Ben White were also ruled out while Stirling was back in action after having to miss the first ODI because he and Shane Getkate were isolating in Florida after testing poistive for Covid-19 during Ireland's recent series against USA in Florida.
+Lorcan Tucker, Simi Singh and Ben White were also ruled out while Stirling was back in action after having to miss the first ODI because he and Shane Getkate were isolating in Florida after testing positive for Covid during Ireland's recent series against the USA in Florida.

 Ireland opted to field after winning the toss and the hosts got off to a promising start with a first-wicket partnership of 38 before Craig Young removed their top three in quick succession.

-Reeling at 43-3, West Indies were still struggling at 111-7 in the 34th over when Shamarh Brooks, who had steadied the ship in mid-order, was out lbw to the bowling of George Dockrell for 43.
+Reeling at 43-3, West Indies were still struggling at 111-7 in the 34th over when Shamarh Brooks, who had steadied the ship in mid-innings, fell lbw to George Dockrell for 43.

-A ninth wicket partnership between Romario Shepherd (50) and Odean Smith (46) helped their side recover with 27-year-old Shepherd, best known as a pace bowler making his maiden ODI half-century off 41 balls.
+A ninth-wicket partnership of 58 between Romario Shepherd (50) and Odean Smith (46) helped their side recover with 27-year-old pace bowler Shepherd making his maiden ODI half-century off 41 balls.

 Off-spinner Andy McBrine ended with figures of 4-36, with Young taking 3-42.